Add Text to Images Online Using JavaScript and CSS: A Step-by-Step Guide

 ← PrevNext →

-You can place (or add) a text over an image using HTML and CSS.
-The method is simple.
-All you need is a container like a <div> element, where you'll place the image (using a canvas) and a text (inside another <div> element).
-Using CSS position property, you can easily place the text over the image.
-Now here in tutorial, I’ll show you how to add text to an image and save the image in your computer.
+You can easily overlay text on an image using HTML and CSS.
+This method involves creating a container, such as a <div> element, to hold both the image (using a canvas element) and the text (inside another <div> element).
+By utilizing the CSS position property, you can effortlessly position the text over the image.
+In this tutorial, I'll guide you through the process of adding text to an image and saving it to your computer.

 See this demo

-I’ll have also used the Canvas element in this example.
-I have explained why.
+I have used the Canvas element in this example and I have explained why.

 <head>